SeanRandall/Randallreader_web/manual.md

 By default, 4 will read the previous sentence, and 6 will read the next one.
 TO change what the 4 and 6 keys read, you can press 2 or 8 to move through the various "reading modes".

 Options always available for the reading mode include characters, words, sentences, lines and paragraphs.
 That means that while 4 and 6 typically read sentences, if you press 2 you will hear "words", then 4 and 6 will read the previous or next word instead.
-You can decide if your navigation choice is retained on a global or per-file basis in the Reader's options menu.
+You can decide if your navigation choice is retained on a global or per-file basis in the system menu.

 Some file types may support additional types of navigation, such as page, heading or chapter.
 You may have placed bookmarks in any given file, which will also be an option for the navigation mode selector, or you might have been performing a text-based search within a file, where 4 and 6 are used to move to the previous or next search result.